FlorentinDUBOIS/portfolio/README.md

 Route - Controller
 -------

 This framework is base on route object that use route to access on a specific controller.
 That create the view using some models objects and functions.
+Before controller execute, execution task can be execute.

 Create a route is easy :

-    Route::on( 'url', function( array $args = null ) {
+    Route::on( 'url', [], function( array $args = null ) {
         # do stuff here
     });